guigzzz/MNIST-Experiments/README.md

 Usage: python net_wrapper.py

-Repository also includes a tensorflow implementation of the same network.
+Repository also includes a tensorflow implementation of the same network in tf_net.py.
-The tensorflow code is packaged in a python object to make it convenient to use
+The tensorflow code is packaged in a python class to make it convenient to use, exposing an interface similar to sklearn's models